SiMuR-UO/uniovi-simur-wearablepermed-wiki/section5/s5_7_page.md

 ---

 # Step Counting
-This page documents the image annotation workflow used in related labeling tasks.
+This page documents the step counting pipeline.

 ### Methodology